yupryanya/bas-demo/README.md

 Login tests
 1. Authenticate successfully with valid credentials
 2. Successful user sign-out
-3. Attempt login with empty password and username
-4. Attempt login with an invalid password for a valid username
+3. Attempt login with an invalid password for a valid username

 Objects list tests
 1. Navigate to 'Objects' page from Main menu